domwakeling/pen-test-docker/README.md

 3 for Pentesting](https://www.youtube.com/watch?v=UadqiHXfvsg&list=PLBf0hzazHTGM_dncTqO9l-0zUQYP0nNPU)'
 course.
 Parts of that course are also used in the FreecodeCamp syllabus.

-But to add a wrinkle, and learn/reinforce another new skill, I am also going to try to 'Docker-ise' everything.
+But to add a wrinkle, and learn/reinforce another new skill, I have also 'Docker-ised' everything.

 ## Index
 **[Makefile](#makefile)**